-Meal planning…it saves us money, saves us time, and helps us eat healthier!!
+Meal planning…it has saved me money, saves me time, and helps me eat healthier!!
 What’s not to love?!
-I hope this guide will teach you how to meal plan, free you from guilt when you follow your meal plan imperfectly, and will help you think LESS about what’s for dinner!
+Let’s learn together how to meal plan, free yourself from guilt when you follow your meal plan imperfectly, and help you think LESS about what’s for dinner!

 How to Meal Plan As a Busy Mom